pal03377/master-thesis/thesis.typ

 // - Authentication needs to be separate because it has to work with the Athena secret (We don't want a separate admin user or something like that)
 // - It should be turned off if Athena is not used, i.e., the `athena` Spring profile is not active

+// Performance Considerations
+// - In Artemis, we split the submission sending into batches of 100 submissions each to avoid too large payloads and timeouts
+// - The highest number of simultaneous `SEMI_AUTOMATIC` text exercises at once with `release_date < current_date < due_date` was in May of 2020: 4 exercises.
+I don't think we need paging for the running exercises in Artemis.
+For reference, I used this script to find out: [https://gist.github.com/pal03377/7f5eafa6c4e2900955e61713abf038fa](https://gist.github.com/pal03377/7f5eafa6c4e2900955e61713abf038fa)

 == Playground
 // Structure
 // Example data

-== Adding a New Assessment Module
-// How to add one? -> NFR Extensibility
+// Screenshots

 == API Interface of Athena
 // Why did we choose to have it like that?
 // -> Obsidian page "New Athena API"

+// Performance Considerations
+// - Improvement: for submission selection, we only send the submission IDs because Athena already has the submissions and less data has to be transferred that way

-== The Athena Framework
+== Athena Framework for Assessment Modules
 // Why do we have an `athena` Python package?
 Why is the Assessment Module Manager designed as it is?
 Why do we use Decorators in assessment modules?
 // -> Obsidian page "Athena Framework and AMM Design"

+== Adding a New Assessment Module
+// How to add one? -> NFR Extensibility
+// For writing, see documentation entry

 == CoFee Adapter
 // How does it work?
 What does it do exactly?
 // Maybe the Obsidian page "How Submission Selection by Information Gain worked (also now works) in Athena" is helpful
+// Explain functionality that we re-implemented in Python
 // Explain check for English language: Also see Obsidian page "Text Submission Language Detection"

-== Local Docker-Compose Setup
-// How to start it locally using Docker?

-== Local Development Setup
+== ThemisML Module
-// How to start it locally using poetry?
-Why this way and not always Docker?
+// How does it work?
-// We do not recommend to use the CoFee module on Mac with M1, see Obsidian page "Why is CoFee so slow on my Mac with an M1 processor?"

-== Additional Performance Considerations
-// - Improvement: for submission selection, we only send the submission IDs because Athena already has the submissions and less data has to be transferred that way
-// - In Artemis, we split the submission sending into batches of 100 submissions each to avoid too large payloads and timeouts
-// - The highest number of simultaneous `SEMI_AUTOMATIC` text exercises at once with `release_date < current_date < due_date` was in May of 2020: 4 exercises.
-I don't think we need paging for the running exercises in Artemis.
-For reference, I used this script to find out: [https://gist.github.com/pal03377/7f5eafa6c4e2900955e61713abf038fa](https://gist.github.com/pal03377/7f5eafa6c4e2900955e61713abf038fa)

-== TextBlock Conflict Resolution Algorithm
-// Because TextBlocks cannot overlap in Artemis, we need to resolve conflicts when merging TextBlocks from different submissions. => Look up algorithm and describe it here

-== JSON Schema for Data Transmission
-// Why did we use JSON and not Protobuf like Athena-CoFee before? -> Obsidian page "Why use a JSON interface for Athena (not ProtoBuf)?"

 = Case Study / Evaluation
 #rect(